mochatech1725/scholarship-scraper2/docs/README.md

 ### Data Protection
 - S3 encryption at rest and in transit
-- DynamoDB encryption at rest
+- MySQL encryption at rest
 - Private VPC for Batch jobs
 - No public access to data stores